renesas-rz/rzv_ai_sdk/Q03_smart_parking/readme.md

 ## Application: Runtime Stage

 * For running the application, run the commands as shown below on the RZ/V2L Evaluation Board Kit console.
-    * Go to the `/home/root/tvm` directory of the rootfs
+    * Go to the `/home/weston/tvm` directory of the rootfs
     ```sh
-    cd /home/root/tvm
+    cd /home/weston/tvm
+    su #To change user to root
     ```
    * To run inference from video

    ```sh
    ./parkinglot_detection VIDEO <videofile_name.mp4>
    ```
+   >Note: On RZ/V2L, CPU codec (i.e., MPEG-4, etc.) is not available if you use RZ/V2L AI SDK v7.00 and later.
+Please see [RZ/V2L AI SDK Configuration](https://renesas-rz.github.io/rzv_ai_sdk/latest/v2l-configuration.html)

    * To run inference from the MIPI camera feed